dotkernel/dotkernel-v1/readme.txt

 LICENSE
 -------

-DotKernel is Open Source, and released under Open Software License (OSL 3.0) See http://opensource.org/licenses/osl-3.0
+Dotkernel is Open Source, and released under Open Software License (OSL 3.0) See http://opensource.org/licenses/osl-3.0

 This product includes GeoLite data created by MaxMind, available from